tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   * Switching CID based on certain events, or even regularly, helps against tracking by on-path adversaries but the sequence numbers can still allow linkability.
-For this reason this specification defines an algorithm for encrypting sequence numbers, see {{sne}}.
+For this reason this specification defines an algorithm for encrypting sequence numbers, see {{rne}}.
 Note that sequence number encryption is used for all encrypted DTLS 1.3 records irrespective of whether a CID is used or not.
 Unlike the sequence number, the epoch is not encrypted.
 This may improve correlation of packets from a single connection across different network paths.